wpilibsuite/frc-docs/source/docs/software/commandbased/pid-subsystems-commands.rst

 .. note:: For a description of the WPILib PID control features used by these command-based wrappers, see :ref:`docs/software/advanced-controls/controllers/pidcontroller:PID Control in WPILib`.

-.. note:: Unlike the earlier version of ``PIDController``, the 2020 ``PIDController`` class runs *synchronously*, and is not handled in its own thread.
-Accordingly, changing its ``period`` parameter will *not* change the actual frequency at which it runs in any of these wrapper classes.
-Users should never modify the ``period`` parameter unless they are certain of what they are doing.

-One of the most common control algorithms used in FRC\ |reg| is the :term:`PID` controller WPILib offers its own :ref:`PIDController <docs/software/advanced-controls/controllers/pidcontroller:PID Control in WPILib>` class to help teams implement this functionality on their robots.
+One of the most common control algorithms used in FRC\ |reg| is the :term:`PID` controller.
+WPILib offers its own :ref:`PIDController <docs/software/advanced-controls/controllers/pidcontroller:PID Control in WPILib>` class to help teams implement this functionality on their robots.
 To further help teams integrate PID control into a command-based robot project, the command-based library includes two convenience wrappers for the ``PIDController`` class: ``PIDSubsystem``, which integrates the PID controller into a subsystem, and ``PIDCommand``, which integrates the PID controller into a command.

 PIDSubsystems
 -------------